antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ### Consumer

 The second part of working with AMPQ is message consumption.
-Let's assume that you have an API that also consumes messages from RabbitMQ.
+Let's assume that you have a service that also consumes messages from RabbitMQ.

 ```c#
 public static IConfiguration Configuration { get; set; }